micado-scale/micado-scale.github.io/docs/adt/containers/expose.md

 ```
 > **Note** we forgot `type: NodePort` here.
 MiCADO sees a nodePort defined, so it fills this in for us.

 We can now reach **port 80** of the NGINX container by pointing to `:30080` on **any node in the cluster**.
-Since we generally know the IP of the MiCADO Master, the easiest endpoint would be `ip.of.micado.master:30080`.
+Since we generally know the IP of the MiCADO Control Plane, the easiest endpoint would be `ip.of.micado.master:30080`.

 !!! info
     If multiple replicas of a container exist, Kubernetes will generally apply a **round-robin** technique for deciding which container to route a request to.